hfahrudin/orkes/docs/source/getting_started/features.rst

 Agent and Tool Support
 ----------------------
 While the graph-based architecture is the core of Orkes, it also provides support for building and using agents and tools.
 You can define custom tools using the ``OrkesToolSchema`` and use them within your graph's nodes to interact with external APIs, databases, or other services.
-This allows you to build sophisticated agent-like behaviors within the structured and controllable environment of an Orkes graph.
+This allows you to build sophisticated, interactive systems within the structured and controllable environment of an Orkes graph.